+49 (0) 7022 2796-682

 ASSEMBLY CLEANLINESS IN ACCORDANCE WITH VDA 19.2

-PARTICLE TRAPS FOR THE IDENTIFICATION OF AMBIENT CONTAMINATION
+PARTICLE TRAPS FOR THE ASSESSMENT OF AMBIENT CONTAMINATION

 Whether internal transport routes, windows, open entrances or particle precipitation due to abrasion: with our particle traps we check your entire production line, highly sensitive cleanrooms and sterile rooms.
 We then examine the particle traps in our accredited laboratory and count and measure the particles.
 In this way we can acquire and analyse the various factors in the environment almost entirely.